bhaggat/react-native-sms-module/README.md

 yarn add react-native-sms-module
 ```

-No linking needed as library is made for new react native versions.
+No manual linking is required as this library is designed for modern React Native versions.

+---

-## Permissions
+## Permissions 🚨

 Add the following permissions to your Android `AndroidManifest.xml` file: